What is Intermapper?

 - If a device is reachable but there is some sort of issue with it (eg a link is down), it will turn orange.

 - If a device is greyed out with a question mark icon, that means monitoring has been temporarily disabled for it.
-If a device is grey that should not be, send a ServiceLink ticket to ITS - Network to report the issue.
+If a device is grey that should not be, submit a help request ticket to ITS - Network to report the issue.

 - Click on a device to see more information, including previous (and current, if applicable) outage times and durations.